toomasv/table-template/README.md

 ```
 view [table]
 ```
 This will create an empty table with default size of 317x217 and grid 3x8.
 Default cell size is 100x25.
-Both vertial and horizontal scrollers are always included.
+Both vertical and horizontal scrollers are always included.
 Scrollers are 17 points thick.

 Specifying size for table will fill the extra space with additional cells.
 ```